Before you read this let me make a couple of comments.

 Decreased exposure to secondhand smoke.

 Background: In the United States today, seven of ten deaths and the vast majority of serious illness, disability, and health care costs are caused by chronic diseases, such as obesity, diabetes and cardiovascular disease.
 Key risk factors–lack of physical activity, poor nutrition and tobacco use–are major contributors to the nation’s leading causes of death.
 More than 75% of health care expenditures in the United States are spent to meet the health needs of persons with chronic conditions (www.cdc.gov/nccdphp/overview.htm).
-Many Americans die prematurely and suffer from diseases that could be prevented or more effectively managed.
+Many Americans die prematurely and suffer from diseases that could be prevented or more effectively managed. communities in

 No comments: